artisticat1/obsidian-latex-suite/README.md

 - "a/b" instead of "\frac{a}{b}"
 - "par x	y	" instead of "\frac{\partial x}{\partial y}"

-See [here](https://castel.dev/post/lecture-notes-1/) for more information.
+See [Gilles Castel's writeup](https://castel.dev/post/lecture-notes-1/) for more information.

-*Works on mobile!
-Works with the new Live Preview editor only.*

-## Features
-- Snippets
-	- Tabstops
-	- Regex
-	- Options
-- Multiple cursor support
-- Auto-fraction
-- Matrix shortcuts
-- Auto-enlarge brackets
-- Tabout
-- Editor commands

-You can switch features on/off in settings.

 The plugin comes with a [set of default snippets](https://github.com/artisticat1/obsidian-latex-suite/blob/main/src/default_snippets.ts), loosely based on [Gilles Castel's](https://castel.dev/post/lecture-notes-1/#other-snippets).
-You can modify them, remove them, and write your own!
+You can modify them, remove them, and write your own.

 ## Usage